Spent conviction: Australia

 In Australia, a Commonwealth spent convictions scheme was introduced in 1990.
-Spent conviction legislation also exists in all States and Territories.
+Spent conviction legislation also exists in all states and territories.
 Spent conviction legislation varies significantly across jurisdictions.

 There is generally no requirement to disclose a spent conviction.
 Spent conviction schemes allow criminal record checks to be amended to remove references to some offences after a period of non-offending.
 Spent conviction schemes also generally excuse a former offender from disclosing that information.
 However, there are some offences that never become spent, for example sex offences in some jurisdictions.
 Further, some kinds of employment, for example employment where people will be working with children, are exempt from spent conviction legislation.
 This means that employers are able to receive an employee's complete criminal record.

 There are substantial differences between spent conviction schemes across Australia and it can be quite confusing for employers and employees to know what convictions can and cannot be taken into account.

+New Zealand

+In New Zealand, spent convictions are governed by the Criminal Records (Clean Slate) Act 2004.